officialchristheg/cpp-lua-rce/README.md

 - 📜 Runtime Lua execution using `lua54`
 - 📡 Simple JSON-based protocol (`nlohmann && json`)
 - 🖥️ Console color control via WinAPI (as Lua functions)

+## ⚠️ Disclaimer
+> This project is intended for **educational purposes only**.
+Downloading and executing external files without validation poses a **serious security risk** and should never be used in production or malicious contexts.